Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 7. Use Doggy Sun Cream

-Yes, it’s a thing!
-Dogs with pink noses, sparse fur, or white coats can get sunburnt.
-Choose a dog-safe sunscreen and apply to ears, nose, and belly if exposed.
+Yes, doggy sun cream is a thing!
+Dogs with pink noses, sparse fur, or white coats can get sunburned.
+Choose a dog-safe sunscreen and apply it to their ears, nose, and belly if exposed.

 8. Brush Out the Undercoat

-For double-coated breeds, regular grooming removes trapped fur that can hold in heat.
-Never shave your dog unless recommended by a vet—it can interfere with natural temperature regulation.
+For double-coated breeds, regular grooming helps remove trapped fur that can hold in heat.
+Never shave your dog unless recommended by a vet, as it can interfere with their natural temperature regulation.

 9. Offer Enrichment Instead

 If it’s too hot to walk, don’t feel guilty.
-Use frozen KONGs, lick mats, puzzle toys, or shaded garden freework to mentally tire your dog without physical exertion.
+Use frozen KONGs, lick mats, puzzle toys, or shaded garden freework to mentally stimulate your dog without physical exertion.

 10. Know Your Dog’s Limits